 - Bring a snack to eat after your test.

-Your test will be done in the Pediatric Day Hospital (PDH).
-The PDH is located in MSK’s main hospital, at 1275 York Avenue.
-To get to the PDH, take the B elevators to the 9th floor.
+Your test will be done in the Pediatric Ambulatory Care Center (PACC).
+The PACC is located in MSK’s main hospital, at 1275 York Avenue.
+To get to the PACC, take the B elevators to the 9th floor.

 Once it has started, your GH stimulation testing will take about 4 hours.
 Parents are asked to stay with their child during the test.